-You may be familiar with Chateaubriand, a dish made of the tenderloin cut of beef that originated in France.
-It is said to be named after Francois René Vicomte de Chateaubriand, a diplomat serving as an ambassador to Napoleon Bonaparte, and created by his chef, Montmireil.
-The details of the exact recipe, however—like whether it was a tenderloin or a sirloin, or was it served with a Bernaise or other sauce—as well as the cooking technique (charred on the outside or not?) differ depending on from where you get the information.
-What is consistent throughout, though, is that a Chateaubriand was always served with chateau potatoes.
+You may be familiar with chateaubriand, a dish made of the tenderloin cut of beef that originated in France.
+It is said to be named after François-René de Chateaubriand, a diplomat serving as an ambassador to Napoleon Bonaparte, and created by his chef, Montmireil.
+The details of the exact recipe, however—whether it was a tenderloin or a sirloin; was it served with a béarnaise or similar sauce—as well as the cooking technique (charred on the outside?) differ depending on where you get the information.
+What is consistent throughout, though, is that a chateaubriand was always served with chateau potatoes.

-Crispy around the edges and buttery rich, chateau potatoes are fantastic not only with Chateaubriand but with any roasted meat or poultry dish.
-Traditionally cut into olive-shaped pieces, chateau potatoes taste just as delicious sliced and sautéed in butter and seasoned with parsley.
+Crispy around the edges and buttery rich, chateau potatoes are fantastic not only with chateaubriand but with any roasted beef or poultry dish.
+Traditionally cut into olive-shaped pieces, chateau potatoes taste just as delicious sliced, sautéed in butter, and seasoned with parsley.

-- Place the skillet into the oven and roast the potatoes, stirring often, for 20 minutes.
+Place the skillet into the oven and roast the potatoes, tossing often, for 20 minutes.

 Remove the skillet from the oven and sprinkle the browned potatoes with the chopped parsley, salt, and pepper.
 Serve the chateau potatoes immediately.